NaNguyenn/game-hub/README.md

     - Add selectedGenre Props to GameGrid and pass to useGames hook
     - Pass selectedGenre from useGames to useData as params for AxiosRequestConfig.
     - Add the requestConfig to useData get request.
-19. Add hightlight to selected genre in genre list.
+19. Add hightlight to selected genre in genre list by passing selectedGenre from App to GenreList.
+20. Build the platform selector dropdown menu.